dienp/redux-perf-toolkit/README.md

 ## 👷‍♂️ CI/CD

 This project uses **GitHub Actions** for automated builds, NPM publishing to GitHub Packages, and deployment of the Stress Test Lab to GitHub Pages.

 ---

+## 🤖 AI Generated Disclaimer

+This entire repository, including the core logic, build plugins, example applications, unit tests, and documentation, was **fully generated and verified by Antigravity**, an agentic AI coding assistant.
+Every line of code has been autonomously implemented and tested to ensure functionality and performance.

+---